27 Interesting Facts about Equatorial Guinea

 26. The Monte Alen National Park in Equatorial Guinea is a protected area covering 2,000 sq km where it’s possible to see gorillas, chimpanzees, elephants and crocodiles as well as many different species of birds and insects.

 27. At 94%, Equatorial Guinea has the second-highest literacy rate of any sub-Saharan African country.
-Only the Seychelles has a higher rate (96%).
+Only Seychelles has a higher rate (96%).

 Every effort has been made to verify these facts about Equatorial Guinea.
 However, if you find an error or have any questions, please contact us.